toddcf/code-snippets/git/undo-changes/2-undo-unstaged-changes.md

 ## Original Option: Checkout

-Same as above, except the `checkout` command is less explicit (has a broader use) than the `restore` command:
+Same as above, except the `checkout` command is less specific than the `restore` command:

 `git checkout <name of changed file>`